-A bit of background on Elmer Udd: Elmer first ascended above Hawaii as a Navy P2V pilot back in the mid-fifties, traversing the Pacific looking for submarines.
-Fast forward to the mid sixties.
+A bit of background on Elmer Udd: Elmer first ascended above Hawaii as a Navy P2V pilot back in the mid-50s, traversing the Pacific looking for submarines.
+Fast forward to the mid-60s.
 Elmer is back in Hawaii, employed by Northwest Airlines and flying a DC-7 on military contracts to Johnson, Midway, and other Pacific Islands.
 By 1969 Elmer moved to the captain's seat of a Boeing 720 (similar to a Boeing 707).
 From here on, Hawaii was home.

 As his airline career wound down, Dillingham attracted Elmer, and by the early 1980’s, he formed his own glider company, Soar Hawaii.
 During the intervening years, he has introduced thousands of people to soaring, encouraging nearly everyone to learn how to fly, and he taught many people to fly himself.
 Eventually, he sold his company and tried retirement.
 But, Elmer couldn’t give up flying.
 And, he couldn’t stay retired.

 Elmer has fully restored an L-19 (Bird Dog) towplane.
 He has a two-place Grob 103 Twin III Acro for instruction and rental.
 In addition, he has a single-place Grob 102 for rental.
 He still loves sharing his joy of flight with others and teaching them to fly.
 Elmer has logged more than 40,000 hours in the air and is still counting.